-Following her debut in the Autumn/Winter 2011 catwalk show for Burberry, Cara Delevingne has become one of the most in-demand models in the industry, walking for over 30 designers in the Autumn/Winter 2013 shows and fronting campaigns for luxury labels including Chanel, Fendi, Saint Laurent, DKNY and Mulberry, as well as being the face of Burberry beauty.
+Following her debut in the Autumn/Winter 2011 catwalk show for Burberry, Cara Delevingne has become one of the most in-demand models in the industry, appearing in a total of 14 Vogue covers.

 Famed as much for her modelling as for her public persona, Delevingne’s celebrity has followed that of supermodels such as Kate Moss , garnering a dedicated fan following and attention from mainstream press outside the fashion industry.

 Through clever use of social media – Delevingne has gathered over 40 million followers on Instagram and more than 9 million followers on Twitter – the young model has built a viable commercial brand around herself, which in turn has helped her secure contracts with labels keen to capitalise on her growing prominence.
 In February 2013, Delevingne registered a trademark for her name and established a business name under Cara& Co .

 Delevingne first began modelling at age ten in an editorial shot by Bruce Weber for Vogue Italia and in campaigns for Cadbury chocolate in Britain, before being signed to Storm Model Management by owner Sarah Doukas .
 Prior to landing the Burberry campaign, the aspiring model worked on catalogue shoots for British e-commerce site Asos, whilst studying drama at Bedales, an exclusive private school in Hampshire.